Mohaitzahria/Deribit_Management_System/GoQuant_test_api/README.md

 ## Contact

-For any inquiries or issues, please contact Othmane Nouakchi at Othman.nouakchi007@gmail.com.
+For any inquiries or issues, please contact Mohamed Ait Zahria at mohammedaitzahria@gmail.com.